-- 8. Invert the EC tube containing the cell pellet, and use the micropipette to remove as much of the liquid as you can without touching the cell pellet. - LAB TECHNIQUE: Be sure to use a new micropipette tip for each reagent to avoid contamination. - 9.
-Using a new pipette tip and the P-200 pipette, add 150 μ L of EB to the cell pellet in the EC tube.
+- 8. Using the micropipette, carefully remove as much of the liquid as possible without disturbing the pellet, and discard the liquid into the waste container. - LAB TECHNIQUE: Be sure to use a new micropipette tip for each reagent to avoid contamination. - 9.
+Using a new pipette tip and the P-200 pipette, add 150 $\mu$ L of EB to the cell pellet in the EC tube.

 - 10. Close the cap of the EC tube tightly and vigorously drag the tube across the surface of the microfuge tube rack to resuspend the cells.
 Examine the EC tube carefully.
 If there are visible clumps of cells, again drag the tube across the surface of the microfuge tube rack. - 11.
-Using the P-200 pipette, add 150 μ L of Lysis Buffer (LyB) to the EC tube.
+Using the P-200 pipette, add 150 $\mu$ L of Lysis Buffer (LyB) to the EC tube.
 Close the cap of the EC tube tightly and vigorously drag the tube across the surface of the microfuge tube rack two times to mix. - 12.
 Label the EC tube with your group number and class period, and give it to your teacher.
 Your teacher will incubate the cells at room temperature overnight. - 13.
 Place all microfuge tubes and pipette tips in the biohazard bag.